Sairaj98k/object-oriented-projects/README.md

 # class constructor projects
- these repository contains my projects that are based pn class contructors in python
+ these repository contains my projects that are based on class contructors in python